samse/SwiftSocketLogger/README.md

 It's run in background. and receive log from other client.

 Client program can send a log using below code.
+- Prerequisists : include all files to your project in swiftsocket directory of this Project.
+- files : yudpsocket.c, ytcpsocket.c, TCPClient.swift, Result.swift, SwiftSocket.h, UDPClient.swift, Socket.swift

 ```